emag37/yoctoprint/README.md

 Run the `./build.sh` script.
 I have it set up for a cross-build with a Yocto SDK with `./build.sh arm` or an x86 build with `./build.sh`.

 ## Can I Use This?
-YJust because you can doesn't mean you should.
+Just because you can doesn't mean you should.
 I have only tested it with my Printrbot Simple Metal running Marlin 2, and it lacks most of the safety/security features that Octoprint has.
 That being said, feel free to give it a whack, but please don't stray too far from your printer.